electron/electron/docs/tutorial/electron-timelines.md

 *Includes: Chromium M73 and Node v12.0*

 ## 6.0.0 Release Schedule
-#### Notes:
-- These dates are our goals but there may be reasons for adjusting the stable deadline, such as security bugs.
-- These are our scheduled beta releases, however we often release more betas than scheduled.

 | Date/Week Of    | Release      | Comments       |
 | --------------- | ------------ | -------------- |